OxfordRSE/website/content/page/jobs.md

 make a significant contribution to the development of good software practices at a world-leading university.

-These posts are offered as an open-ended positions.
+These posts are offered as open-ended positions.
 They are full time roles, but flexible options will be considered (e.g. part-time, job share).
 We are also open to remote work options within the UK.